trejonh/Apocalypto/README.md

 ## Running

-If you want to run the current build of the "game", everything you need to run the game should be included.
+If you want to debug/run the current build of the "game", everything (assets) you need to run the game should be included.
 Clone the latest version of master, run it in VS with a x86 CPU type.
+Or open the Four Old Dudes Setup project, under the Debug folder, run the exe and Four Old Dudes will install, then run the game as admin so the log manager can log in order to launch the game.

 ## Feedback